tokipona-today/chitchat-in-chinese/README.md

 - **Pinyin Display**: Toggle Pinyin for easier pronunciation understanding.
 - **Text-to-Speech**: Listen to the correct pronunciation of Chinese phrases.
 - **Colorized Tones**: Visual representation of Chinese tones for better tone recognition.

+## Try It Out!
+You can use the app directly here: https://chitchat-in-chinese.streamlit.app/

 ## Getting Started